futoin/specs/draft/ftn8_security_concept.md

 ** Shared secret must be re-generated
 ** Derived key must be skipped
 * Key ID must be unique per each MasterService and normally used to determine Service
+* Response should use the same Key ID and Sequence ID as in request

 ## 4.1.
 Message "sec" field sub-schema for HMAC